Astromer 2: Results

 The pretraining task of reconstructing the probed magnitudes is an essential component that allows the model to learn meaningful representations.
 Reconstructing probed magnitudes can be evaluated as a downstream regression task on labeled datasets, where the model's ability to predict the magnitudes can be assessed.
 Here we evaluate the potential of the representation in terms of regression.

 Figure \ref{fig:trastromerv1} shows the learning curves from the pretraining of Astromer 2.
 The training took approximately 3 days using 4 A5000 GPUs.
-The model achieved $0.73$ R2 with a root mean squared error (RMSE) of 0.113 on the probed subset.
+The model achieved an $R^2$ of $0.73$\footnote{$R^2$ (coefficient of determination) measures the proportion of variance in the observed data explained by the model.
+It ranges from ($-\infty$) to 1, with 1 indicating perfect prediction.}with a root mean squared error (RMSE) of 0.113 on the probed subset.
 Astromer 1 had an RMSE of 0.148, making Astromer 2 0.035 better in terms of reconstruction error.